Orange-OpenSource/metamorphosed/README.md

   ...)
 ```

-* a regular expression: if the input is not a valid PENMAN graph, it is interpreted as a regular expression
+* a regular expression: if the input is not a valid PENMAN graph, it is interpreted as a regular expression.
-* For ID, Text and comment search, the input is always interpreted as a regular expression
+* For ID, Text and comment search, the input is always interpreted as a regular expression.

 Clicking on `-` minimizes the sentence/PENMAN/graphics windows:

 ![Minimized sentence/PENMAN/graphics](doc/minimized.png)

 The `sentence list` button opens a list of all sentences to choose a particular one.
-If the edited file is very large, filters can be applied to shorten the list (which may take too much time to load if not filtered)
+If the edited file is very large, filters can be applied to shorten the list (which may take too much time to load if not filtered).

 ![Sentence list](doc/sentencelist.png)